TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 #### 1.3.3.
 Project Reviewers

-External project reviewers have been appointed by the school director to review our specifications and provide us with feedback.
+The school director has appointed external project reviewers to review our specifications and provide us with feedback.

 ### 1.4.
 Project Plan